 Sure, and for small orders, that’s what we recommend—to avoid the extra expense of having us do it and to adjust the prechilling schedule to suit your own.
 Use an extra fridge that is otherwise used to chill soft drinks or beer.
-Do not put bulbs in your main refrigerator.
-Please be aware that bulbs should not be stored with fruits or vegetables, which can give off ethylene gas.
+Do not put bulbs in your main refrigerator; they are not food and have not been handled as food must be handled.
+Please be aware that bulbs should not be stored in a fridge that also contains fruits or vegetables, which can give off ethylene gas.
 Ethylene is harmless to people but can injure flowerbulbs.

 When do I prechill and when do I plant?

 We suggest you order your bulbs before the end of September for delivery around the middle of October.
-When the bulbs arrive, place them in the refrigerator for 6-10 weeks, according to your geographic location.
-Your bulbs will be ready to plant between early and late December.
-People in USDA Zones 8b and warmer often wait until early January to plant.
+When the bulbs arrive, place them in the refrigerator for 6–12 weeks, according to your geographic location.
+Your bulbs will be ready to plant between late November and early January.
+We do not recommend planting after the middle of January.

 Does Colorblends prechill bulbs?

-If you would like us to prechill your bulbs, we ask that you do the following:
+If your order qualifies for prechilling and you would like us to prechill your bulbs, we ask that you do the following:

 2) Select a delivery week when placing your order.
-For six weeks of chilling, we suggest delivery in early December, for 8 weeks mid-December, for 10 weeks late December or early January.
+For 6 weeks of chilling, we suggest delivery in late November or early December, for 8 weeks mid-December, for 10 weeks late December, for 12 weeks early January.